ruby-smart/elasticsearch_record/README.md

 - This is the `rails-7-1-stable`-branch, which only supports rails **7.1** _(see section 'Rails_Versions' for supported versions)_
 - supports ActiveRecord ~> 7.1 + Elasticsearch >= 7.17
+- added features up to Elasticsearch `8.16.1`
+- tested with Elasticsearch `8.15.2`

 -----